stonepros/stone/doc/radosgw/opa.rst

   * OPA's *bundle* feature that downloads policies and data from remote HTTP servers
   * Filesystem

-Configure the Ceph Object Gateway
+Configure the Stone Object Gateway
 =================================

 The following configuration options are available for OPA integration::